 What follows below is the currently expected readings for the semester.
-Any adjustments to this schedule will be announced in class.
+There may well be some adjustments as we proceed through the semester.
+If so, any adjustments to this schedule will be announced in class.
+(NOTE: When I say "skim", I really mean it.)